 Tourism, Hospitality, and Leisure

 For businesses that are looking to expand to meet opportunities offered by Vision 2030, another industry that is booming is tourism and hospitality.

-There are many business options being created for the secure communication and coordination between tourist destinations – how to get goods and people there, and what entertainment, leisure and retail options to offer.
+There are many business options being created for secure communication and coordination between tourist destinations – how to get goods and people there, and what entertainment, leisure, and retail options to offer.
 This is a niche area where established 3PLs and 4PLs are coming in to fill the gap.

 This is one project under development in a country with many others.
 The same requirements for logistics support and communication hold for the other mega projects currently underway in the country.

-- Healthier lifestyles: With the Vision 2030 directing people within the country to more sustainable, healthier lifestyle options, there will be an increase in demand for sport facilities, goods, state-of-the-art equipment, healthy food options, athleisure retail, and leisure venues.
+- Healthier lifestyles: With Vision 2030 directing people within the country to more sustainable, healthier lifestyle options, there will be an increase in demand for sports facilities, goods, state-of-the-art equipment, healthy food options, athleisure retail, and leisure venues.
 All these niche products have specific supply chains and management methodologies.